amalgamaria/secretariat/docs/access/login.rst

 4. Type initial password (obtained from `Vijay`_ or `Maria`_ in Step 1) on the command line; Press Enter.

+        *Note: As you type the password, the cursor will not move to indicate that you have typed anything.
+This is a security feature.
+Type the entire password and press Enter.*

 Login complete!

 For Windows